omarbinsaleh/pulse-api/IMPLEMENTATION.md

 - add a `res.send(statusCode, payload)` method in the response object
 - add a `res.status(statusCode).json(payload)` mehtod in the response object
+- parse the cookies from the request object and set the parsed cookies in request object
 - parse the `req.url` using the `url.parse(urlStr, true)` method provided by the node's built-in `url` module.
+- add the parsed url to the request object
+- add the query object from the parsed url to the request object
+- validate allowed request method
 - indentify the requested route from all the registered routes defined in the `./routes/routes.js` file and save the route in a variable named `route`, if the route is found.
 - If the requested routes is not found among the registered routes defined in the `./routes/routes.js` file, then call the `res.writeHead(404)` to set 404 status code and the `res.end(messageStr)` end the response with a message saying 'Route Not Found`.
 - process the incoming data by adding a `data` event listener on the `req` object.